John Selwyn (bishop): Life

-Selwyn was ordained deacon by his father at Lichfield Cathedral in 1869 and became a priest the following year.
+Selwyn was ordained deacon by his father at Lichfield Cathedral in 1869 and priest the following year.
 He served as curate of All Saints Church, Alrewas, Staffordshire from 1869 to 1870, then curate of St George's Church, Wolverhampton from 1870 to 1871, before promotion to Vicar of St George's.
 In 1873 Selwyn travelled to Melanesia as a missionary, and four years later was consecrated Bishop of Melanesia.

 He made significant financial contributions to the construction of the ship Southern Cross No. 4, serving the Melanesian Mission.

 Illness forced him to return to England in 1891.
 Selwyn was appointed the second master of Selwyn College, Cambridge, in 1893.
 He held this position until he moved to Pau, France, at the beginning of 1898 on account of bad health.
 He died in Pau on 12 February 1898 within two weeks of his arrival and is buried there.

 From 1892 to 1895 he also served as an Honorary Chaplain to the Queen.

 Selwyn married Clara Long-Innes and, after her death in 1877, Annie Catherine, eldest daughter of Thomas Sutcliffe Mort, the Australian industrialist.

 The south-east window of the chapel of Selwyn College was dedicated to the memory of John Selwyn in 1900.

 His son George Augustus Selwyn is buried at the Parish of the Ascension Burial Ground in Cambridge; he died in 1912, aged 16.

 Selwyn is listed in the calendar of saints of the Church of the Province of Melanesia.